Archive

 What I love about this area is that the ethnic diversity of New York City is reflected there.
 There’s Italian, South African, Indian, Thai, Mexican, Caribbean, American, Middle Eastern, African – you get the drift.

 Another thing I also love is that you can have a delicious meal for under $20 per person.
-And if you only want to have a drink, you have a choice of several bars and pubs there as well.
+And if you only want to have a drink, you have a choice of bars and pubs there as well.
 So, if you’re in the Times Square/Port Authority area, the only reason for you to be hungry is if you’ve run out of money.

 Tapas